isabella232/Devices-docs-pr.it-it/surface-hub/surface-hub-2-post-install.md

 ---
-title: Configurare Windows 10 Pro o Enterprise in Surface Hub 2
+title: Configure Windows 10 Pro or Enterprise on Surface Hub 2
-description: Questo articolo include suggerimenti per garantire un'esperienza ottimale quando si usa un tocco di grande schermo personalizzato e un computer penna.
+description: This article includes recommendations to ensure the best experience when using a personalized large screen touch and pen computer.
-keywords: Surface Hub, Windows 10, desktop, installa, configurazione ms.prod: surface-hub ms.mktglfcycl: deploy ms.localizationpriority: low
+keywords: Surface Hub, Windows 10, desktop, install, configuration ms.prod: surface-hub ms.mktglfcycl: deploy ms.localizationpriority: low